In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook the vegetables; finish the stir-fry

 In the same pan used for the steak, if dry, add 1 to 2 tablespoons oil.
 Warm over medium-high heat until hot but not smoking.
 Add the mushrooms, season with salt and pepper, and cook, stirring occasionally, until browned and starting to soften, 2 to 3 minutes.
-Stir in the snap peas and cook until bright green and crisp-tender, about 1 minute.
+Stir in the snap or snow peas and cook until bright green and crisp-tender, about 1 minute.

 Stir the cornstarch slurry to recombine, then add the slurry and steak and any accumulated juices and bring to a boil.
 Reduce to a simmer and cook, stirring occasionally, until the sauce has thickened slightly and the steak is cooked through, 2 to 3 minutes for medium.
 Remove from the heat and season to taste with the remaining stir-fry blend.